alexbirkett/GNURadioTutorials/README.md

 Initally the 'WX GUI Histo Sink' causes a ```ImportError:No module named OpenGL``` error.
 This was fixed by installing the Python OpenGL package

-Used 'WX GUI Histo Sink' instead of 'Histo sink'

-Used 'WX GUI Scope Sink' block instead of 'Scope Sink' block

 Histo sink test (GLFSR source)
 -----------------------------